 “If you’re looking for a reliable battery for starting your vehicle and to support a load of electronic accessories, including winches, audio systems, an OPTIMA YELLOWTOP deep-cycle battery is the right choice.
 The YELLOWTOP battery is also ideal in vehicles that don’t have an alternator or have electrical demands that temporarily exceed the alternator’s output.
 It helps meet those high electrical demands until you’re able to recharge.

 YELLOWTOP batteries provide deep-cycle power.
 This allows you to enjoy all of your electronic accessories while your vehicle is off, such as audio systems, DVD players or underbody lights.
 For off-roaders, your battery will allow you to winch your way out of precarious situations.
 There are also a number of key-off draws that pull energy from your battery, including clocks, alarm systems, digital radios (station settings) and onboard computer systems.
 You’ll be able to pull all of this power from your YELLOWTOP with the confidence that your battery’s energy will recover time after time.”

-Me Personally, I use the Optima Red Top.
-I do not run alot of electrical accessories in my car.
+Personally, I use the Optima Red Top.
+I do not run a lot of electrical accessories in my car.
 I have a high compression engine and I still run an alternator.
 I need as many cold cranking amps as I can get to turn over and start a high compression engine as fast as possible.
 The Red Top meets and exceeds these requirements.

-For those of you running high end car audio and lots of LED lighting in your cars, you may want to go for the Yellow Top.
+For those of you running high-end car audio and lots of LED lighting in your cars, you may want to go for the Yellow Top.
 But keep in mind, you may need to recharge and maintain the battery if you are running accessories without the car running for an extended period of time.
-The Yellow Top does have a deeper cycle then the Red Top, but will drain if not properly maintained.
+The Yellow Top does have a deeper cycle than the Red Top but will drain if not properly maintained.